 Special pictures and books are always on my nightstand.

 I added a blue ceramic container with two faux hydrangeas for color, pattern, and texture.
 I literally found the little blue container last week in a drawer.
 Although I have no idea where it came from, it’s perfect for earrings or rings that I forget to take off in the bathroom.

 A tall statement of greenery fills the spot next to my nightstand.
-As I said, I bought this faux tree at Hobby Lobby.
 I painted the terra cotta pot blue a few years ago.

-TIP: Use moss to fill in the tops of your plants ~ both faux and fresh ~ to give a finished, professional look.
-The moss will go a long way and can reused.
+TIP: Use moss to fill in the tops of your plants – both faux and fresh – to give a finished, professional look.
+The moss will go a long way and can be reused.

 I have to share this amazing vintage frame.
 The photo is of my mom as a baby.
 Obviously, it’s a cherished treasure.

-I truly believe that every bedroom needs a chair, a table, and a lamp ~ a place to read and ponder.
+I genuinely believe that every bedroom needs a chair, a table, and a lamp – a place to read and ponder.
 This chair belonged to my parents and was in their living room.
-It’s been re~uphostered a few times.
+It’s been re-uphostered a few times.

 The throw pillow has been upstairs in one of our guestrooms.
 The color went well with the fabric and served as extra support for Sweet Shark when he reads here.